 Prohibition originally drove black market cannabis cultivators indoors to avoid police detection, and the piecemeal process of legalization thus far has restricted the sale of cannabis across state lines, forcing today’s grey market supply chains to grow cannabis in climates that are entirely unfit for its survival--necessitating the continued tradition of indoor cultivation.
 Lucky for us, this has driven a wealth of innovation across indoor cultivation technologies, including automated, specific spectrum lighting systems, crop-monitoring systems, and climate controlling HVAC systems.
 So, does indoor cannabis growing fit into our framework above?
 Let’s see:

-No incumbents: Big ag giants like Monsanto aren’t growing weed and likely aren’t planning to until it’s federally legal, which means small, agile operators can survive long enough to develop new and better methodologies
+No incumbents: Big agricultural giants like Monsanto aren’t growing weed and likely aren’t planning to until it’s federally legal, which means small, agile operators can survive long enough to develop new and better methodologies

 Surmountable challenges: Several challenges face these small operators -- the mismatched climates they’re forced to inhabit, the extreme sensitivity of the cannabis plant to its surroundings, and the need to maximize extremely specific chemical components of the plant, just to name a few.